 A medical power of attorney is a legal document designed to honor your wishes in the event that you are unable to make your own decisions.
 It does not give away your rights.
 It designates the power to make medical choices on your behalf to a third party.
 It is not all-encompassing; when you have a medical power of attorney, it does not mean that the person you designate to be the power of attorney has the ability to make any other decisions about your life.
 Your finances and your other life decisions are separate.
 Having a medical power of attorney also does not mean that you automatically lose control over your medical decisions the day you sign it; it only means that someone is looking out for you and will keep your best medical interests in mind in the event you are injured or ill or lose the ability to make competent decisions.
 Situations where a medical power of attorney would be useful include emergency room visits, planned and unplanned surgeries, EMS calls, memory care facilities, and other unexpected scenarios.

 In many states, Texas included, a medical power of attorney must be signed and notarized by an authorized notary public to be a valid legal document.
-The person you choose to be your medical POA must be at least 18 years of age, and they do not have to sign your document.
-You can also designate more than one person to be your medical POA in the event that Person A or B is unavailable.
-Additionally, your medical POA is not irrevocable; in the event you want to change your designated medical POA to someone else, you can do so at any time.
+The person you choose to be your agent must be at least 18 years of age, and they do not have to sign your document.
+You can also designate more than one person to be your agent in the event that Person A or B is unavailable.
+Additionally, your document is not irrevocable; in the event you want to change your designated agent to someone else, you can do so at any time.

 When picking the person you want to be your medical power of attorney, make sure it is someone that can stay level-headed in stressful situations.
 Pick someone with integrity, someone who knows and understands your values and will respect them.
 If you’re unsure, ask yourself a few simple questions:

 Do they know your wishes?
 Do they respect your wishes?

 Are they a good communicator?

 Do they live close by?
 Are they reachable in case of emergency?